 - Once the butter is melted or oil is heated, whisk in the chickpea flour to make a roux.
-Whisk until it resembles a thick paste and is golden in color.
+Whisk for about 1-2 minutes (it should resemble a smooth, thick paste and have a golden color).
 Be careful not to burn.
 Any clumps will melt during cooking and whisking.

 - Whisk in the milk, salt and pepper.

 - Bring to a boil, whisking frequently.
 Once boiling, whisk for 30 seconds and then remove from heat.
 Sauce will continue to thicken as it sits off of the heat.
 Stir in more salt and pepper to taste, if desired.
 Cover and set aside (off the heat) until ready to use.
 Give it a good stir right before using.

 - Add sauce to a mixing bowl and stir in lentils.
 Line the bottom of a 9" x 13" baking dish with 1 cup of the lentil sauce.
 Add the first layer of lasagna noodles (4 noodles) in the sauce-lined baking dish.
 It's okay if they overlap a bit.

 - Dollop approximately ⅓ cup of the ricotta mixture onto each lasagna sheet.
 Spread around across the entire layer using a small silicone spatula or spoon.
 Pour 2 cups of sauce over top of the cheese layer.
 Spread around.
 Pour ¼ cup of bechamel over top of the sauce layer.
 Spread around.
 Top with 4 more lasagna noodles.
 Repeat this process 1 more time.